menu

 Legends was the first set to introduce a 5/5 creature with trample, and there are two cards that fit the bill.
 Axelrod Gunnarson and Elder Land Wurm both carry quite a high mana cost for what they do, but they are both rares from a set printed in 1994 so these are going to have some value.
 Since Axelrod Gunnarson was reprinted in Chronicles, and the card doesn’t see play, its value is relatively capped; near mint copies buylist for $14.50.
 Elder Land Wurm is in the same boat—it was reprinted in Fourth Edition and can be buylisted for up to $16.06.

-6: Deep Spawn and Butcher Orgg
+6: Deep Spawn and Orgg

 Both of the cards are basically bulk, though they can probably get you a few pennies on buylists.
-Deep Spawn is the worse of the two, but Butcher Orgg was reprinted in a few sets since.
+Deep Spawn is the worse of the two, but Orgg was reprinted in a few sets since.
 Either way, I wouldn’t bother wasting your time with these 6/6 tramplers—both from a gameplay and MTG finance standpoint.

 We didn’t see a 6/6 trampling creature until Fallen Empires came out in late 1994.
 Without reading the cards, it’s safe to assume that their presence in Fallen Empires means they’ll be absolutely terrible creatures.
 Maybe Wizards of the Coast was nervous about printing such powerful creatures, so they wanted to make sure there was sufficient drawback to them?